 National Vocational Qualifications (NVQs) and Scottish Vocational Qualifications (SVQs) are also available in customer service at levels one, two, three and four.
-At levels two, three and four, these qualifications can help you gain membership of the ICS and the ILM.
+At levels two, three and four, qualifications can help you gain membership of the ICS and the ILM.

 The ICS accredits the in-house training schemes of some organisations, which means that successful completion can lead to membership of the ICS.